 How Do You Draw People to Your Blog?

-Content hubs are websites that collect a certain type of content and use that to attract an audience.
-For example, SlideShare is a content hub that collects presentations.
-They have a really large audience of people looking for presentations.
-Re-purpose your content and put them on those content hubs and your audience will grow exponentially.
+Content hubs are websites that collect a specific type of content and use that to attract an audience.
+For example, SlideShare is a content hub that contains presentations.
+They have a vast audience of people looking for displays.
+Re-purpose your content and put them on those content hubs, and your audience will grow exponentially.
 You will bring in readers from many different sources.

-When you write special reports and package them up in PDF format, take them and turn them into online special reports.
+When you write special reports and package them up in PDF format, take them and turn them into online unique pieces.
 Every page can be a blog post.
-Because the pages are interlinked, Google will see it as relevant and not only index it, but list it higher in searches.
+Because the pages are interlinked, Google will see it as relevant and not the only index it but also list it higher in searches.
 That type of content can become very successful.
-Drip the content out over time and Google will take notice of your interlinked content.
+Drip the content out over time, and Google will take notice of your interlinked content.
 If the content is focused on one theme, it will do really well.